 The Charles G. Dorman Memorial Acquisitions Fund was set up in honor of Charles G. Dorman, a curator here at Independence National Historical Park for twenty-three years.
 Mr. Dorman passed away in January of 2000.
 He had a long history of researching, acquiring and installing historic furnishings in Independence Hall, the Bishop White House, the Franklin Court print shop and the Declaration House.
 He was quite dedicated to Independence National Historical Park and devoted to the Friends of Independence.

-In memory of the large legacy he left behind, the Friends of Independence along with relatives and friends of Mr. Dorman setup this memorial fund to help future curators here at Independence in their acquisitions of artifacts for our permanent collections.
+In memory of the large legacy he left behind, the Independence Historical Trust along with relatives and friends of Mr. Dorman setup this memorial fund to help future curators here at Independence in their acquisitions of artifacts for our permanent collections.
 Many times, artifacts will come up to auction very quickly and it is helpful to have additional funds available to make the acquisition of these pieces go smoothly.

 To date, the Friends have used the funds for the following: